Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

-\begin{remark} We make the assumption that $p < q$ only for this robust loss function --- all of our results for Frobenius norm Tucker decomposition hold even if $\,p = q$.
-We make this assumption since it allows us to apply techniques for $\ell_{1, 2}$-norm matrix low rank approximation - different techniques might be required if $p = q$. \end{remark}
+We give an $O(p \cdot (\sqrt{k} \log k + \sqrt{\log (np)}))$-approximation algorithm with bicriteria rank $O(k \log^2 k)$ --- we formally state our result in Appendix \ref{sec:robust_loss_fn}.
+We make the assumption that $p < q$ only for this robust loss function --- all of our results for Frobenius norm Tucker decomposition hold even if $\,p = q$.
+We make this assumption since it allows us to apply techniques for $\ell_{1, 2}$-norm matrix low rank approximation - different techniques might be required if $p = q$.

 \begin{remark} In all of our results, unidentifiability does not affect our guarantees, since we are not recovering the ground truth.
 Instead, we compare the error to the best tensor which can be represented according to the given network with a specified rank. \end{remark}